Karinateii/ChangeManagement/README.md

 ## Usage

-### Default Roles
+### Roles

-1. **Admin**: Full access to all features
+1. **Admin**: Full access
    - View all requests
    - Approve/reject requests
    - Delete requests
-   - Add admin reasons and approval dates
+   - Add approval reasons and dates

-2. **Employee**: Standard user access
+2. **Employee**: Standard access
    - Create new requests
    - View all requests
-   - Cannot approve/reject or delete requests
+   - Cannot approve/reject or delete

-### Creating the First Admin User
+### Admin User Setup

-The admin user is automatically created on first run if configured in user secrets or `appsettings.json`.
-See the Installation section above.
+The admin user is created automatically on first run using credentials from user secrets or appsettings.json.

 ### Email Notifications